Warner Music Group (WMG) & Its Peers Head-To-Head Review

 |2.45

-Warner Music Group currently has a consensus target price of $45.50, suggesting a potential upside of 57.99%.
-As a group, “Amusement & recreation services” companies have a potential upside of 72.37%.
-Given Warner Music Group’s rivals higher possible upside, analysts clearly believe Warner Music Group has less favorable growth aspects than its rivals.
+Warner Music Group presently has a consensus price target of $44.00, suggesting a potential upside of 46.33%.
+As a group, “Amusement & recreation services” companies have a potential upside of 67.35%.
+Given Warner Music Group’s peers higher possible upside, analysts clearly believe Warner Music Group has less favorable growth aspects than its peers.

 Summary

-Warner Music Group beats its rivals on 8 of the 15 factors compared.
+Warner Music Group beats its peers on 8 of the 15 factors compared.

 Warner Music Group Company Profile (Get Rating)